How to build a future-ready ADHD clinic in 2026 and beyond

 3. How to adopt hybrid models of care safely?

-Parts of the ADHD care pathway, such as diagnosis, titration, and routine check-ins, are well-positioned for delivery in a hybrid model.
+Parts of the ADHD care journey, such as diagnosis, titration, and routine check-ins, are well-positioned for delivery in a hybrid model.

 4. How do I explain ADHD results more clearly to patients?